bmd-lab/academic-kickstart/content/author/admin/_index.md

 This means we use computers to model solids and predict their properties before they have been made.

-We are mainly interested in materials that could be used for renewable energy and clean technology, such as solar panels.
+We are mainly interested in materials that can be used for renewable energy and clean technology, such as solar panels.

-If you're interested in working with us, we can be reached anytime via the contact form below.
+If you'd like to work with us, or have any feedback, we can be reached anytime via the contact form below.